-1 each, engine/transmission assembly
+- 1 each, engine/transmission assembly

-3 each, straight operator handles with handle grips
+- 3 each, straight operator handles with handle grips

-1 each, straight operator handle with throttle control assembly
+- 1 each, straight operator handle with throttle control assembly

-1 each, bag of assorted hardware
+- 1 each, bag of assorted hardware

-1 each, Operator Manual
+- 1 each, Operator Manual

-1 each, Safety and Operational Information Video Tape
+- 1 each, Safety and Operational Information DVD

-1 each, applicable engine manual
+- 1 each, applicable engine manual

-1 each, warranty initiation card
+- 1 each, warranty initiation card

-1 each, Final Inspection Form
+- 1 each, Final Inspection Form

-APPLICATION: MODELS 310F, 342F AND 356F HOLE DIGGERS POWERED BY THE SUBARU EC10 SERIES 2 CYCLE ENGINE ONLY.
+INSTALLING THE COMPOSITE MATERIAL OPERATOR HANDLES.

+Application: 330H, 343H and 357H Hole Diggers powered by the Honda GXV160 engine.

+- 2 each, 1/2 inch wrenches

+- 1 each, 5/16 inch wrench

-1 each, torque wrench, 240 inch pounds (27 N.m.) capacity with 1/2 inch socket
+- 1 each, torque wrench, 240 inch pounds capacity with 1/2 inch socket

-1 each, small, flat bladed screwdriver
+- 1 each, small flat bladed screw driver

+- 1 each, small Phillips screwdriver

-1 each, small, vice grip pliers
+- 1 each, small vice grip pliers

-1 each, cut off pliers
+- 1 each, cut off pliers

 The assembly of the operator handles to the transmission will require a level working platform of sufficient size and appropriate height.
-As an alternative, the transmission shaft assembly can be securely mounted in a suitable bench vise.
+As an alternative, the transmission shaft assembly can be securely mounted in a suitable bench vice.

-- 1) Open the bag of assorted hardware into a suitable container in order to minimize the possibility of losing any part. - 2) Assemble the steel handle reinforcements over the handles and align the holes so that the retaining capscrews can be readily inserted.
+1) Open the bag of assorted hardware into a suitable container in order to minimize the possibility of losing any part.

+2) Assemble the steel handle reinforcements over the handles and align the holes so that the retaining capscrews can be readily inserted.
 The reinforcement with the welded throttle cable guide is assembled to the throttle control handle.
 FIGURE 2.